-The \$600 billion Main Street Lending Program (MSLP) announced on April 9 represents 26% of the Federal Reserve's \$2.3 trillion new and enhanced funding programs.
-The MSLP targets companies that are too large to use the Paycheck Protection Program (PPP) but too small or not qualified to issue investment grade rated debt through the Primary Market Corporate Credit Facility (PMCCF) or the Secondary Market Corporate Credit Facility (SMCCF).
+The MSLP targets companies that are too large to use the Paycheck Protection Program (PPP) but too small or not qualified to issue investment grade-rated debt through the Primary Market Corporate Credit Facility (PMCCF) or the Secondary Market Corporate Credit Facility (SMCCF).
 PPP loans are 100% guaranteed by the SBA and include a forgiveness feature for borrowers that satisfy the PPP requirements.
 MSLP loans will be administered by the Federal Reserve (FRB-Boston) rather than the SBA and are not forgivable.
 Before launching the program, the Federal Reserve solicited comments on details including lender eligibility, borrower eligibility, differences between programs, accounting treatment, regulatory capital treatment, and program administration among others.

 The Federal Reserve received over 2,200 comment letters from lenders, borrowers and other interested parties on the scope of the program along with terms and conditions.
-These letters suggested a variety of changes to broaden access to funds to a wider variety of borrowers, clarify underwriting and eligibility criteria, and simplify usage of the program.
+Based on these letters and other comments received, the Federal Reserve has implemented a variety of changes to broaden access to funds to a wider variety of borrowers, clarify underwriting and eligibility criteria, and simplify usage of the program.